 Where possible and appropriate, the trust worked to make sure those who may be subject to disciplinary investigation were able to contribute information to the process.
 The HR Team will still advise managers with gathering appropriate information in the initial stages but the focus is very much on investigating and understanding the incident first, changing questions from ‘who’ to ‘what’ to get to a place of understanding.

 There has since been a significant reduction in disciplinary cases.
-One of the four clinical divisions saw 64 percent reduction in disciplinary cases between 2016/17.
+One of the four clinical divisions saw 64 percent reduction in disciplinary cases between 2016 and 2017.
+In the period from 2018, 199 investigations and 57 suspensions have been avoided.
 This has a positive impact on many costs, as well as on morale and, crucially, continuity of care.
+Find out more about what this means for our own culture and staffing on this page.
+Find out more about development and training on this page.

 I really enjoy my role in the trust, offering clinical support and advice to teams in a specialist area of practice.
 Ward teams are really great on my patch and really receptive to making changes to improve care for our patients and I am proud of working together with so many good people.